 Recognised the different political, social, economic and health environments across our four nations and committed to developing nation-specific action plans for each of our nations with the support of our new Workforce Strategy Advisory Groups.
-(More on page 24).
+See page 26.

 Co-produced and launched our Workforce Action Plan for Wales in the Senedd in June 2024.
 We showcased the experiences of occupational therapists and their work to members of Welsh parliament and Welsh Government including the Health Minister and Chair of the Health Committee.
-Strategic report - Rise Up